hirosystems/stacks.js/docs/feature-guides/sign-messages.md

 const testnet = new StacksTestnet();
 const mainnet = new StacksMainnet();

-// use this in your messe signing method:
+// use this in your message signing method:

 openSignatureRequestPopup({
   network: mainnet,